Special Feature: Products Sally Recommends

 For some of us, however, beer's effervescence seems only to "stoke the fire" instead of calm it down.
 Any carbonated drink, in fact, can make chili peppers more explosive -- at least for an instant.
 When the bubbles collide with the heat the sting fairly ricochets.
 While some people (what I call the scorch-and-singe set) love that, others want a little relief between bites.
 Happily, there are lots of wines that can handle the blaze.

 These are often my first pick for spicy foods.
-With their light, cool refreshing fruit flavors, dry pink wines can offer a soothing balm for the fieriest dishes.
+Also, blush wines with their light, cool refreshing fruit flavors and appealing hint of sweetness are a soothing balm for the fieriest dishes.
 They abound in the marketplace nowadays, especially as the weather warms.
 Some of us drink them year-round; I notice that Trader Joe's can hardly keep in stock a dry rosé from a certain cooperative in Provence (some cuvées are, admittedly, better than others!).

 Numerous wine regions around the globe produce dry pinks.
 While some can be quite pricey--$30 or more at retail for some Provençal wines, translating to $50 and up on restaurant wine lists—one can drink very well for much less, easily $12 to $18, and $24 to $36.
 Some of the best and most reliable values come from Spain (rosados) and Italy (rosatos) as well as rosés from parts of southern France such as Côte du Luberon, Costières de Nîmes, Minervois, Tavel, Côtes de Provence, and the Loire Valley.
 Wherever the source, they are best consumed young and fresh, within a year or two of the vintage date.